great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_airflow.md

 - You have [created an Expectation Suite](/cloud/expectation_suites/manage_expectation_suites.md) and [added Expectations](/cloud/expectations/manage_expectations.md#create-an-expectation).

-## Run Airflow Standalone to create a freshh local Airflow environment
+## Run Airflow Standalone to create a fresh local Airflow environment

 1. The `airflow standalone` command initializes the database, creates a user, and starts all components.